hibou92/cicd-pipeline-train-schedule-jenkins/README.md

+# Before all, this is a fork from linuxacademy/cicd-pipeline-train-schedule-jenkins

 # cicd-pipeline-train-schedule-jenkins

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.